American International Health Alliance: HIV/AIDS Twining Model

 The partnership model of AIHA are developing among 14 countries such as Africa, Asia, Eurasia, and the Caribbean formed twinning partnerships and they leverage $110 million in US government funds, and US partners contributes $41 million.
 The organisation seeks the foreign partner and government with positive participation and interesting in investment to ensure to satisfy the specific demand.

 CSO Initiative

-Civil society organisations [CSOs] fully participated in, and planned the each stage of the program, from advertising to providing the services, it is crucial for the succeed and sustainability of PEPFAR and the accomplishment of preventing the AIDS.
+Civil society organisations [CSOs] played a key role in planning and implementing every stage of the PEPFAR programme, for advertising the service delivery.
+Their involvement is essential for the programme's success, sustainability and achieving HIV/AIDS prevention goals.

 The goals of the CSO initiative are both expanding the capacity of PEPFAR team to make society participate the successful planning for Country Operational Plans [COP] plan meaningfully and enabling the worldwide PEPFAR team to join in.

 AIHA and the National Alliance of State and Territorial AIDS Directors [NASTAD] started up a data use package which spreading up to the worldwide PEPFAR team and a series of techniques support and intervention measure to enhance the more meaningful interaction between national team and CSOs.